Hasanmari/QtCalculator/README.md

 Hi There
-this a simple calculator created with QT framework it's still work in progress
+this a simple calculator created with QT framework and it still  a work in progress